 Your certification provider’s qualifications are best analyzed by looking at their past certification reports for completeness and accuracy.
 Are current certificates of calibration provided for test equipment used in the certification process?
 Ask about their report QA process: Are the certification reports reviewed, or is validated software employed to assure computational accuracy?

 The certification report should include acceptance criteria for each test.
 A test that is not based on actual acceptance criteria has no regulatory value.
 The acceptance criteria for certifying an NSF-listed BSC is published and a professional certification provider will have access to that data.

 Establishing a pass-fail criterion for cleanroom certification is more challenging, as it is often up to the end-user to assign appropriate performance criteria.
 This is where the value of an experienced and knowledgeable professional certifier is indispensable.
 Because cleanroom certification should be based on pre-established acceptance criteria, it is common for the pharmacist to look to the certifier to assist in assigning the criteria.
 The certification report should include unambiguous statements of pass or fail for every test, and for the cleanroom overall.
-(See the Cleanroom Certification Matrix starting on page 10 for guidance.)
+See the Cleanroom Certification Matrix at the end of the article.

 A certification company should have a written QA program to ensure the quality of its work.
 At minimum, this should include a review of the test reports, maintenance of training programs, and calibration of the test equipment.
 Calibrating certification test equipment at the equipment manufacturer’s recommended interval is considered minimum acceptable practice.
 Because of the abuse certification equipment receives during travel from site to site, reduced intervals are recommended.
 This should be an influential differentiator when looking at competing firms.